-The diagnosis is made according to recognised criteria, such as the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders).
-According to the DSM-5, for a diagnosis of schizophrenia to be made, the symptoms need to be present for 6 months or more and be severe enough to cause problems in functioning at work, school, home or socially.
+For a diagnosis of schizophrenia to be made, the symptoms need to be present for 6 months or more and be severe enough to cause problems in functioning at work, school, home or socially.

 Sometimes a diagnosis of psychosis may be used instead of schizophrenia.
 This is a similar diagnosis but usually means the symptoms are less severe or have been present for a shorter period of time.
 Some people with psychosis go on to develop schizophrenia later in life but many recover completely.

 See a doctor if you or someone you know seems to be experiencing any of these symptoms.